catcecilia/Baby-logger/README.md

 nano babylogger.py
 ```

 Paste in the contents of the python script and CTRL-X then Y to exit and save.
-Don't forget to change GPIO numbers, database name, and password to match what you created.
+Don't forget to change key presses, database name, and password to match what you created.
 At this point you should also change the button names so that they correspond to the labels whatever you decide those to be.
 You can try running the script with
 ```
 sudo python3 babylogger.py